 The feeling of escape when you ditch the noise of downtown for a breathtaking panoramic view of a beautiful city is priceless.

 Go to the Beach

 Of all the things to do for free in Barcelona, did we really need to mention the golden sand?
-We’ve covered this extensively in our article about the best beaches in Barcelona but here are some general tips:
+The best beaches in Barcelona are best enjoyed keeping the following in mind:

 - Avoid the crammed local beaches (Barceloneta, Vila Olympica).